sirjudge/nicojudgeWebsite/cicd/README.md

 # Dev Note:
-Cursor auto generated this documentation
+Cursor auto generated this documentation, I have

 # CI/CD Setup for NicoJudge Website